-This space will be located on Alexxa’s, Beer Park and Chateau Nightclub & Gardens areas of the Paris Las Vegas.
+This space will be located in Alexxa’s, Beer Park and Chateau Nightclub & Gardens areas of the Paris Las Vegas.
 A three-day pass to Club Paris will cost $5,500 plus taxes and fees.
-Fans who purchase this pass will have access to all three of the the noted areas in Club Paris.
+Fans who purchase this pass will have access to all three of the noted areas in Club Paris.

 The space will provide racegoers center-Strip views of the race, looking toward the Bellagio, via Beer Park’s 9,000-square-foot terrace.

 “Just incredible views from that very well-placed terrace,” Wilm said.